Image Blurrer Online

 Set the Blur Intensity

 Adjust the intensity slider to control how strong the blur effect appears.
-Lower values produce light softening.
-Higher values create a heavy obscuring ideal for hiding faces, licence plates, or private text.
+Lower values produce subtle softening while higher values provide stronger privacy protection and visual concealment.

 4